 Blueberry Infused Vodka

 This vibrant blueberry infused vodka is super easy to make and it tastes amazing in a cockail or over ice.
 It makes a great holiday gift.
+There is very little work involved in making blueberry-infused vodka.
+You just need time as it needs a few days to infuse.

 a bottle of red liquid with blueberries in foreground.

-This blueberry vodka will become a staple for your homemade cocktails.
+Infusing spirits like vodka and gin with fruit is a great way to bring natural flavors and color.
+You can use fresh fruit or frozen too.
 It brings a light blueberry flavor and a beautiful color.
-It’s delicious simply served with lemonade or club soda over ice, or in a more fancy cocktail recipe (like a blueberry rosemary drop.)
+It’s delicious simply served with lemonade or club soda over ice, or in a more fancy cocktail recipe (like a blueberry sage cocktail.)

-You only need 2 ingredients for this flavored vodka
+You only need 2 ingredients!

-• Vodka.
-Unflavored vodka.
+• Unflavored Vodka

-In summer, ripe blueberries can be at their best, juicy and sweet, but in the cooler months, frozen blueberries will trump the fresh ones.
+Fresh berries or frozen berries: In summer, ripe blueberries can be at their best, juicy and sweet, but in the cooler months, frozen blueberries will trump the fresh ones.
+Frozen blueberries are usually frozen at their peak ripeness and sweetness.

 Instructions